opendr-eu/opendr/docs/reference/object-detection-2d-nanodet.md

 * **Optimization framework with Inference and result drawing example on a test image**

   This example shows how to perform optimization on a pretrained model, then run inference on an image and finally draw the resulting bounding boxes, using a nanodet model that is pretrained on the COCO dataset.
-  In this example we use ONNX optimization, but JIT can also be used by changing *optimization* to *jit*.
+  In this example we use ONNX optimization, but JIT or TensorRT can also be used by changing *optimization* option.
-  The optimized model will be saved in the `./optimization_models` folder
+  The optimized model will be saved in the `./onnx` folder
   ```python
   from opendr.engine.data import Image
   from opendr.perception.object_detection_2d import NanodetLearner, draw_bounding_boxes